Budget and election storms ahead for a battered ABC

 As literary legend Oscar Wilde might have said, having one ABC presenter sidelined in a week is unfortunate, two looks like carelessness.
-The suspension of veteran rugby league caller David Morrow for an off-colour joke about the indigenous residents of Darwin made for the bigger news story.

 But more intriguing was the failure of New South Wales ABC TV news presenter Juanita Phillips to front the evening bulletin eight nights ago - on the day her newish beau, federal Labor minister Greg Combet, appeared before the NSW Independent Commission Against Corruption to explain his unwitting endorsement of a training mine that later enriched former union boss John Maitland.